SteveALee/fullmeasure-blog/source/_posts/practice-with-alexa.md

 The Song Master OSC command reference contains the details of all the available commands.
 Note that in this case I found I had to pass an integer of 1 even though the reference says no parameter is required (as I would expect).

 OSC doesn't specify how the commands are transported but Song Master is running the common service of a TCP/IP server that accepts UDP packets on the configured port (8000).
-So we just need some code to to take the command passed as a parameter, format it according to OSC and send the result as a UDP packet to Song Master on local host 127.0.0.1.
+So we just need some code to to take the command passed as a parameter, format it according to OSC and send the result as a UDP packet to Song Master on localhost 127.0.0.1.

 I found a suitable program [sendosc]https://github.com/yoggy/sendosc) with MIT licence.
 This in turn uses some C++ OSC pack/unpack classes [oscpack](http://www.rossbencina.com/code/oscpack) also MIT licenced.
 A Windows binary is provided but for safety and future extensibility I prefer to build such things myself, which was straightforward using Visual Studio Community 2022 (free version).